-Confused?
-Well I will explain the difference between the both of these calendars and help you to understand them a little better.
+Well, I will explain the difference between both of these calendars and help you to understand them a little better.

 But why was spring equinox marked incorrectly?

-Well it all comes down to how many days there really, really is during the year.
+Well, it all comes down to how many days there are during the year.
 The Julian calendar worked on the impression that there were 365.25 days in a year.
-But this is not actually the case.
+But this is not the case.

 Pope Gregory XIII and the change that was needed!

-Incidentally the church did know of this problem well before the general public realized that something was wrong.
-It was only then did the church knew that they needed to act.
+Incidentally, the church did know of this problem well before the general public realized that something was wrong.
+It only then did the church know that they needed to act.